jscs-dev/jscs-jsdoc/README.md

 ### requireDescriptionCompleteSentence

-Ensures a doc comment description is a complete sentence.
+Checks a doc comment description is a complete sentence.

 A complete sentence is defined as starting with an upper case letter and ending with a period.

 Type: `Boolean`